 Anna and Sam’s relaxed and elegant Old Marylebone Town Hall wedding

 Anna and Sam had an Old Marylebone Town Hall wedding on a lovely mild October day.
+Being able to capture their London wedding photography was amazing for me.
+Old Marylebone Town Hall has always been on my list of London wedding venues to photograph at.
 Their day reflected them as a couple perfectly.
 No fuss, simple and elegant.
 It was a day all about them and their closest friends and family.

 The beauty with London wedding photography is that you are never too far away from gorgeous architecture and wonderful registry offices.
 This wedding had both!
 Spending the morning with Sam and her bridesmaids was lovely and relaxing.
 They all did their own hair and make up and spent the morning laughing together.

 Anna and Sam were not a couple hot on convention.
 In fact they strayed away from some ‘typical’ wedding traditions.
 Anna had her bridesmaids choose dresses that made them feel most comfortable within the colour spectrum of navy blue.
 They were not matching and I think made the bridal party aesthetics very chic.

 After their Old Marylebone Town Hall wedding the couple departed with close knit friends and family to have an intimate wedding breakfast in the centre of London soho’s Two Brydges.
 With an anti-Brexit march charging through their group photographs Anna and Sam laughed their way through the complications!
 This is where London wedding photography is so thrilling – you never know what you are going to encounter.

 During dinner they had their traditional speeches from the father of the bride and the groom, however Anna gave a speech instead of the best man.
 Yet another way the couple wrote their own wedding day rules together.
 As a couple it is so important to design your wedding exactly how you want it.